Understanding Your Investments

-Preferred stocks function similarly to bonds.
-They have a par value that has an inverse relationship to interest rates.
+Similar to bonds, preferred shares have a par value that has an inverse relationship to interest rates.
 But unlike bonds, they do not come with a defined time period.
 Unless the company repurchases or calls the shares back, they can be held indefinitely.

 Investors are also guaranteed a fix dividend at a regular interval.
 It is this income that appeals to many investors.
 Preferred shares provide steady income and usually offer better payments than bonds or common stock dividends.